yuezk/GlobalProtect-openconnect/README.md

 > The GUI version is partially open source.
 Its background service is open sourced in this repo as [gpservice](./apps/gpservice/).
 The GUI part is a wrapper of the background service, which is not open sourced.

 ## Installation

+> [!Note]
+>
+> This instruction is for the 2.x version.
+The 1.x version is still available on the [1.x](https://github.com/yuezk/GlobalProtect-openconnect/tree/1.x) branch, you can build it from the source code by following the instructions in the `README.md` file.

 ### Debian/Ubuntu based distributions